 3. Benefits of the pay yourself first method for traders and investors

-The pay yourself first method isn't just a smart budgeting technique — it’s a mindset shift that can significantly improve your long-term success as a trader or investor.
+There are several pay yourself first budgeting advantages that make this method particularly appealing for traders and long-term investors.
 By prioritizing saving and capital preservation before spending, this method empowers you to build a stable financial base, regardless of market volatility.

 3.1.
 Builds an emergency fund fast